-National Numeracy Day: Fun KS1 & KS2 Maths Activities
+National Numeracy Day Activities: Fun for KS1 & KS2 Maths

 National Numeracy Day

-Did you know it’s National Numeracy Day on the 18th May 2022?
-National Numeracy Day is all about increasing confidence in the maths skills we use in our everyday life, lending itself perfectly to a day of fun maths activities and challenges in the classroom!
+Number day maths activities can make this year's National Numeracy Day engaging for your class.
+The day itself is all about increasing confidence in the maths skills we use in our everyday life, lending itself perfectly to a day of fun maths activities and challenges in the classroom!
 Read on for some fun numeracy activities to inspire your KS1 or KS2 class with a love of numbers, great not only for National Numeracy Day but all year round.

 What is Numeracy?